101. Elementary Arabic with Lab.

 This course is geared toward consolidating skills gained in Arabic 101 and 102 while enhancing the ability to converse and conduct oneself in Arabic.
 Reading skills are enhanced by exposure to more sophisticated examples of literature.
-Original written expression is encouraged through composition of short essays.
+Original written expression is encouraged through the composition of short essays.
 Prerequisite: Arabic 102 or equivalent.
 Also offered through African Studies.

 201. Advanced Arabic (occasionally taught)

 In this course, we focus on Arabic at the advanced level through an in-depth examination of grammar, and reading of selected texts to develop the student’s ability in the critical oral and written analysis of integral literary texts.
 Colloquial Arabic will be introduced (Lebanese).
 Many cultural subjects will be covered as many films will be discussed and analyzed.

 489-490: Senior Year Experience (SYE)